 - To analyze academic writing

-- To explain the search and use of library resources, including e-database
+- To explain the search and use of library resources, including e-databases

 - To explain APA citation style

 Module 3: Data Analysis Using SPSS & SmartPLS (Structural Equation Modeling)

 To introduce the process of data analysis using SPSS and SmartPLS:

 - Measurement model & structural model